Respond to an application – Powers of attorney

 If you are coming to VCAT in person, look at the location and plan how to get there.

-Most hearings are held at the William Cooper Justice Centre.
+Most hearings are held at 55 King Street, Melbourne.
 If there’s a suburban or regional VCAT venue close to the principal, we hold the hearing there if it’s possible.

 7 On the day